 There were openly Jewish and Catholic soldiers, as well as Deists (people who did not believe God is involved in our daily lives).
 It is likely Muslims were present among freed and current enslaved people from Africa who fought, and most Native Americans held tribal beliefs.
 A few suspected atheists are notably mentioned in general histories, but many kept their opinions to themselves, given that atheists were held in lower regard than any of those other groups at the time!

 Since romance between males was punishable by death at the time, it is not surprising no records have been found identifying any soldiers or women from Revolutionary North Carolina as gay.
 Baron Friedrich von Steuben, a Prussian volunteer credited with training military discipline into the Continental Army, was homosexual.
-Based on modern biographies and statistics, it is certain that other minorities we speak of openly today, such as those with different gender and sexual orientations, fought or otherwise served.
+Based on modern biographies and statistics, it is certain other people with different gender and sexual orientations fought or otherwise served.
 Native American culture tended to be more tolerant of these differences, so perhaps some of the “female” warriors fit these descriptions.
 Prejudice has filtered out these stories as well, at least in the general sources this site used.
 We are forced to use binary male and female terms, because they are all we have in the historical record.

 More information about the way minorities served the armies may be found on the “Army Camps” page.
 Hopefully more of their stories will turn up with additional research, in which case they will gladly be added to AmRevNC.